willhaslett/covid-19-growth/README.md

 [daily COVID-19 CSV files](https://github.com/CSSEGISandData/COVID-19) containing the data that are displayed on their
 [ArcGIS dashboard for COVID-19](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
-This repo aims to **a)** provide a sensible starting point for ongoing work in Python/Pandas using the JH data, and **b)** to provide useful COVID-19 growth models for regions that you define.
+This repo aims to provide a sensible starting point and some useful functions for ongoing work in Pandas/Python using the JH data.

 For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.

 Breaking changes to `etl.py` will be committed on 2020-03-12 as new features are added.
 The API for this file should be stable as of 2020-03-13.

-Trouble?
-Open a ticket.

 ![Screenshot](.screenshot.png)